-Successive bishops and their followers from the Church in the East entered into communion with Rome in the 17th, 18th and 19th centuries, forming the Chaldean Catholic Church as an heir to that ancient Christian community, now linked to Rome.
-Other bishops and believers have joined as recently as 2008.
+Successive bishops and their followers from the Church in the East returned into communion with Rome in the 17th, 18th and 19th centuries, forming the Chaldean Catholic Church.
 In 1830, Rome established the Patriarchate of Babylon of the Chaldeans, which strengthened and unified the Church.
 Other bishops and believers from the Church of the East have joined as recently as 2008.
 The Chaldean Catholic Church continues to emphasize its own customs and liturgy, though these have also been changed and adapted over time, and were Arabized in the 20th century.1

 The Church is centered in Iraq, from the northern part of the country to Baghdad.
 As of 2007, Chaldeans were said to constitute 80% of the Christian population in Iraq.2 Official counts of Chaldean Catholics fluctuate significantly from year to year, for reasons that cannot be wholly accounted for by migration.
 For 2017, the Holy See’s Annuario Pontificio counts about 240,000 Chaldean Catholics in Iraq; almost 3,400 in Iran; 4,000 in Jordan; 20,000 in Lebanon; 2,000 in Egypt; 10,000 in Syria; 32,000 in Turkey; 250,000 in the United States; 35,000 in Australia; and almost 32000 in Canada, for a total of 628,405.3

-Given the tremendous social and political changes in Iraq in the last decade (at the time of this writing, significant parts of Chaldean Iraq were being overrun or are threatened by extremist Islamists, and Baghdad is under threat), one has to wonder what will endure or change about contemporary Iraqi and Chaldean culture in the wake of these events.
+Given the tremendous social and political changes in Iraq in the last decade, when significant parts of Chaldean Iraq were overrun or threatened by extremist Islamists, one has to wonder what will endure or change about contemporary Iraqi and Chaldean culture in the wake of these events.

 Anthony O’Mahony, “The Chaldean Catholic Church: The Politics of Church-State Relations in Modern Iraq,” Heythrop Journal 45, no. 4 (October 2004): 435-450.

 Suha Rassam, Christianity in Iraq (Leominster, England: Gracewing, 2010).

 Rassam, Suha.
 “Iraqi Christians: The Present Situation.”
 In The Catholic Church in the Contemporary Middle East, edited by Anthony O’Mahony and John Flannery, 185-207.
 London: Melisande, 2010.